xaratustrah/E143/README.md

     python /home/myuser/git/e143-scripts/e143_looper.py -t 0.5 E143-410MHz_-2021.04.30.20.*

 will process all files from the last hour, only considering their first 500 ms worth of data.

+#### Structure of ROOT files
+Unlike the other script, the ROOT files created by this script does not contain a tree with time data, but a 1D-histogram that already contains the spectrum data.